On characterization of Poisson integrals of Schr\"odinger operators with Morrey traces: Introduction

+At the end-point space $L^{ \infty}(\RN)$, the study of singular integrals has a natural substitution, the BMO space, i.e. the space of functions of bounded mean oscillation.
+It was shown in \cite{DYZ} that a $ {\rm BMO}_{{L}}(\RN)$ function is the trace of the solution of $-u_{tt}+ L u=0, u(x,0)= f(x),$ whenever $u$ satisfies

+where $\nabla=(\nabla_x, \partial_t).$ Conversely, this Carleson condition characterizes all the ${\mathbb L}$-harmonic functions whose traces belong to the space ${\rm BMO}_{{L}}(\RN)$ associated to an operator $L$, which extends the analogous characterization founded by Fabes, Johnson and Neri in \cite{FJN} for the classical BMO space of John-Nirenberg.
+See also Chapter 2 of the standard textbook \cite{SW}.

-The spaces which bear the name of Morrey spaces were introduced in 1938 by C.B.
+The main goal of this paper is to continue this line of research (\cite{DYZ, FJN, SW}) to study the cases of $f$ in Morrey spaces.
+Recall that Morrey spaces were introduced in 1938 by C.B.
 Morrey \cite{Mo} in relation to regularity problems of solutions to partial differential equations.
 Recall that for every $1\leq p<\infty$ and $\lambda\geq 0$, the Morrey space ${L}^{p,\lambda}(\RN)$ is defined as

 This is a Banach space with respect to the norm